How to Apply

 Federal Work-Study (FWS), including Community Service and America Reads,

 is a federally funded program that provides subsidized part-time employment

 for students with financial need.
 The FWS amount in your aid package is

 the allotment of money that you may earn during the academic year.
 FWS

 awards are not credited to your bill.
-Students are paid weekly for hours
+Students are paid semi-monthly for hours

 A wide variety of jobs are offered on and off campus and in community

 service settings.
 Students are free to choose their own jobs.
 The rate